-Some of the inputs to a valuation model may not be market observable and are therefore estimated based on assumptions.
+Valuation models use observable data to the extent practicable.
+However, areas such as credit risk (both own and counterparty), volatilities and correlations require management to make estimates.
+Changes in the assumptions about these factors could affect the reported fair value of financial instruments.
 The output of a model is always an estimate or approximation of a value that cannot be determined with certainty, and valuation techniques employed may not fully reflect all factors relevant to the positions held.

+Debt securities are generally valued using broker quotes.
 Where discounted cash flow techniques are used, estimated future cash flows are based on management's best estimates and the discount rate used is a market rate at the end of the reporting period applicable for an instrument with similar terms and conditions.
-For other pricing models, inputs are based on market data at the end of the reporting period.
-Quoted market prices or dealer quotes for similar instruments are used for debt securities held.
+Management monitored credit spreads closely and conducted regular review to ensure any estimates and assumptions used in the valuation model remained appropriate.
+No impairment related to COVID-19 was included in the valuation of the Scheme's assets.